matthieuSolente/vml-padding-based-cta-link-generator/README.md

 ```
 ### Vertical padding for Outlook

-In Mark version, hre he uses percentage.
+In Mark version, he uses percentage.
 To obtain the value of the mso-text-raise property, same thing, except that we take the vertical padding, and multiply the result by two

 ```javascript
 msoTextRaise = Math.ceil(($('#tbPadding').val() / $('#fontBase').val()) / ($('#fontSize').val() / $('#fontBase').val())*100)*2+'%';